 Why a Mystery Shopping program?

 A well-designed and executed mystery shopping program provides you with information a company representative could never gather themselves.
-It sheds light on what your business is to your customers in an unfiltered, (and most importantly) measureable way with the ultimate goal of adjustment to right any wrongs that surfaced during the assessment.
+It sheds light on what your business is to your customers in an unfiltered, (and most importantly) measurable way with the ultimate goal of adjustment to right any wrongs that surfaced during the assessment.

 It’s very much a gift that keeps on giving.
 When designed correctly, mystery shopping can: